oveleon/contao-recommendation-bundle/README.md

     ![Admin View: Recommendation](https://www.oveleon.de/share/github-assets/contao-recommendation-bundle/recommendation.jpg)

 3. To display your recommendations, you will need a recommendation-list.
-The recommendation-list is a front end module that can be setup in your layout.
    1. Create the front end module *recommendation-list*
    2. Choose your recommendation archive/s
    3. Choose the meta fields you want to show in your front end